 One of Bologna’s newest attractions for foodies is mostly indoors!
 Pay a visit to FICO EATALY WORLD, the world’s largest agri-park, a theme park of sorts for food lovers.
 Most of the restaurants, shops and exhibits are indoors, so you won’t be hampered by the weather.
 Let it snow!

-8. Ensure your good luck for the coming year
+8. Celebrate the holidays and ensure your good luck for the coming year

 With a dusting of snow, the city of Bologna is no more beautiful than it is around the holidays.
 The historical buildings in Piazza Maggiore and many of the surrounding streets are beautifully lit.
 You can visit the Christmas tree on the small piazza next to Piazza Maggiore that houses the statue of Neptune.
 The shop windows are shimmering.

 Each year, new features are added to the big party on Piazza Maggiore and they spread to more areas outside the historic center.
 These typically include innovative additions of dance, music and lights.
-See my article in Forbes about the additions for 2019.
+As one example, see my article in Forbes about the additions for 2019.

 The bottom line